yule-li/tensorflow-practice/introduction/overview.md

 - dynamic graph: you can define, change and execute nodes as you go, no special session interfaces or placeholders.

 ## Why Tensorflow
+For production:
+    - efficient
+    - Scalability
+For research:
     - Flexibility
-- Scalability
+Other reasons:
     - Popularity

 ## [Data Flow Graphs](https://github.com/yule-li/tensorflow-practice/blob/master/concepts/key_concepts.md)
 Basic elements: